TheOdinProject/curriculum/nodeJS/apis/RESTful_APIs.md

 ### Introduction

-Up until now, you have been creating a server to serve your assets like HTML, CSS, and JavaScript.
+When simply put, an API is an interface.
+When an application needs to interact with another, it sends a request to the respective API.
+As you've learned in previous lessons, in the context of the web, any server that is created to serve data for external use is called an API.
+Until now, you have been creating a server to serve your assets like HTML, CSS, and JavaScript.
 But you have also learned about React and client-side navigation - here is where we come to understand why.

 In the last decade, a specific pattern for developing websites has gained a lot of popularity.
 Instead of creating an app that hosts both the database and view templates, one can separate these concerns into separate projects, hosting their backend and database on a server (either on something like [Heroku](https://www.heroku.com/) or on a VPS like [Digital Ocean](https://www.digitalocean.com/)), then using a service such as [GitHub Pages](https://pages.github.com/) or [Netlify](https://www.netlify.com/) to host their frontend.

-This technique is sometimes referred to as the [Jamstack](https://jamstack.org/what-is-jamstack/).
-The most obvious benefit of this architecture lies in its separation of the business logic and view logic.
+This pattern is sometimes referred to as the [Jamstack](https://jamstack.org/what-is-jamstack/).
+The most obvious benefit of this is its separation of the business logic and view logic.
 This allows you to use a singular backend as a source of data for whatever frontend application(s) you want.
 You can send data to a website, a desktop app, and a mobile app with the same backend.
+These two seperate entities interact with the help of APIs.

 ### Lesson overview